KaiChen9909/margnet/README.md

 * `--num_preprocess`: preprocessing method for numerical attributes, which is set to uniform binning by default.
 * `--rare_threshold`: threshold of preprocessing method for categorical attributes, which is set to $0.2\%$ by default.
 * `--sample_device`: device used for sample data, by default is set to the same as running device.
-* `--test`: hyper-parameter used for testing and debug.
+* `--resample`: whether model use a fixed input or resampled input
+* `--graph_sample`: correspond to a hybrid method, which utilizes junction tree structure to generate data from deep learning model.

 ### Preparation
 The necessary packages for the environment are listed in file `requirement.txt`.
-Firstly, make sure the datasets are put in the correct fold (in the following examples, the fold is `data/bank`, and the necessary dataset has already been provided).
+Firstly, make sure the datasets are put in the correct fold.
 In this repository, the evaluation model is already tuned so users do not need any operation.
 Otherwise, you should tune the evaluation model (using the following code) before any further operation.
 ```
 python evaluator/tune_eval_model.py bank mlp cv cuda:0
 ```